16 Smart Tips for Packing a Healthier Lunch

 I’m on a diet and tracking calories on a fitness app.
 I quickly came to the realization that I don’t want to “spend” 8,000 calories on a Panera sandwich. — Dallas C

 2. Prioritize budget.

 Another benefit to remember, especially if you have specific saving or financial goals: Packing a lunch is nearly always cheaper than eating out!

 Not paying money eating out keeps me motivated! — heather_anne

 Homemade lunch almost always tastes better.

-I'm surprised there aren't more comments about homemade lunch being so much more tasty than store-bought.
-That's enough motivation for us. — breezyslp
+I’m surprised there aren’t more comments about homemade lunch tasting beter than store-bought.
+That’s enough motivation for us. — breezyslp

 4. Make enough dinner for leftovers.